~ Kittens that are for sale are pictured on the "available" page ~

 There are a few things you should know about purchasing a kitten from me.
 Please read the following carefully:

 All pet kittens are sold with a spay/neuter agreement.
-Although all of our litters are registered with CFA and you have your kitten's registration papers, you will not have the kitten's PIN number.
-Without the PIN number, you will not be able to register the offspring from your kitten in any feline registration association such as CFA, TICA, or ACFA so please spay/neuter your kitten as stated in your Purchase Agreement.
+Although all of our litters are registered with CFA and you have your kitten's registration papers, you will not have the kitten's PIN number and you do not have permission to breed a cat from my lineage.
+Without the PIN number, you will not be able to register the offspring from your cat in any feline registration association such as CFA, TICA, or ACFA so please spay/neuter your cat as stated in your Purchase Agreement.

 For your personal safety while driving home and the safety of your new pet, all kittens and cats must be securely placed in a clean, hard plastic pet carrier (of an appropriate size) before they are allowed to leave our home.
 No cardboard or soft-sided carriers.